About Mystic Falls

 And near one of those switchbacks we inadvertently took a spur trail that we used to think led us closer to the bottom of Mystic Falls.

 It was only when we realized that the views of the waterfall weren’t that great from down there that we backtracked and found the correct trail.

-Anyways, in hindsight, that must have been the historical trail and scramble that visitors from the past would use to access the geothermally-heated waters at the base of the falls.
+Anyways, in hindsight, that could very well have been the historical trail and scramble that visitors from the past would use to access the geothermally-heated waters at the base of the falls.